4ms/metamodule-docs-website/docs/using_metamodule_jacks.md

      - Then scroll to the jack you want to patch to, and click on it.

      Only valid jacks will be shown.
-You cannot connect multiple outputs to to an input.
+You cannot connect multiple outputs to an input.

      If you want to cancel making a cable, click "Cancel Cable" or press the